ConnorSweeneyDev/.config/readme.md

 You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration.
-After all those plugins are installed, don't forget to include `after\plugin\buffers.lua`, `after\plugin\colors.lua` and `after\plugin\source.lua` as they are not directly tied to any plugins.
+After all those plugins are installed, don't forget to include `after\plugin\buffers.lua` and `after\plugin\colors.lua` as they are not directly tied to any plugins.

-`colors.lua` will apply all the settings of the selected colorscheme, `source.lua` is a helper for any files that need to be sourced after startup, and `buffers.lua` is optional, as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
+`colors.lua` will apply all the settings of the selected colorscheme and any additional modifications and `buffers.lua` is optional, as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
 If you need to close all the buffers except the current one (when you need to rename symbols, go to references etc.), this file also provides the keybind for that, and the keybind for reopening them all again.

 Finally, you can paste the `mapping-info` folder into the root for safe keeping.
-All keybinds can be edited at `lua\main\remap.lua` or the respective `after\plugin\[PLUGIN].lua` file, and all settings can be edited at `lua\main\set.lua` or `coc-settings.json` for language server settings.
+All keybinds and settings can be edited at `lua\main\remap.lua`, `lua\main\set.lua` or the respective `after\plugin\[PLUGIN].lua` files.
+Furthermore, all language specific settings can be edited at `after\ftplugin\[EXTENSION].lua` and language server settings can be edited at `coc-settings.json`.

 # Firefox with Tridactyl Setup
 To use `firefoxfocusfix.bat` from the start menu rather than just the terminal, follow these steps: